vScope logo

 Gaps in the asset register

-You never get a complete picture of the environment, which erodes confidence in the data.
+You never get a complete picture, which erodes confidence in the data.

 Agents and high upkeep